 I have this story that I want to tell you about using cards in Cuba because it is extremely weird how you can encounter a card-only place when cards are usually not accepted.

-We did a trip in the Topes de Collantes Natural Park near Trinidad, and we had to pay a park entrance fee before going there.
-Weirdly enough, the park entrance fee could only be payed by card.
+We did a trip to the Topes de Collantes Natural Park near Trinidad, and we had to pay a park entrance fee before going there.
+Weirdly enough, the park entrance fee could only be paid by card.
 We had cards issued by 2 different banks with us.
-One was not accepted for the reason mentioned above, and we insisted in paying with that one for safety reasons because we could’ve easily frozen that type of card in case of any type of fraud.
-After many minutes of trying to convince them to accept cash because our card was not working, their final stance was “if you can’t pay by card then you can’t go in the park”.
-In the end we pulled out a different card, issued by a Romanian bank which worked from the first try.
+One was not accepted for the reason mentioned above, and we insisted on paying with that one for safety reasons because we could’ve easily frozen that type of card in case of any type of fraud.
+After many minutes of trying to convince them to accept cash because our card was not working, their final stance was “If you can’t pay by card then you can’t go in the park”.
+In the end, we pulled out a different card, issued by a Romanian bank which worked from the first try.
 We got our entrance ticket and enjoyed our day.
 In case you wonder: nothing fraudulent happened afterwards on that card, but we used it at an official/national travel agency.

 Cash & ATMs